sheagcraig/MacSesh/README.md

 Any certs added to the keychains after starting a session will not be available.
 Digging down in and updating the SSLContext is rough;
 just make a new session if you have this need!

+### What about mutual TLS certs?

+I have MDM-provided SCEP certs or non-exportable certs:
+This should be doable with the `SecureTransportSession`.
+Please let me know if you have tried it and it works; I don't have a way to test this at the moment.

+Also, I can implement looking up and retrieving certs by name for the other "strategies", but again, I don't have anything to test against, so I haven't written it yet.